Searching burial records online

 How up-to-date are the records?

-Records are available for up to, and including, 2012.
+Records are available for up to and including 2012.
 No new records have currently been added.

-Purchasing an image of burial record
+Buying an image of burial record

 Why aren't images available for all burial records?